-With our new 12-week three trimester academic year, you may choose to complete a double degree in the same amount of time as a single degree by taking courses (subject to availability) in every trimester each year.
+With our trimester academic year, you may choose to complete a double degree in the same amount of time as a single degree by taking courses (subject to availability) in every trimester each year.

 Through our comprehensive WIL program, you’ll put what you learn in the classroom into practice and graduate with the skills, knowledge and confidence needed to stand out in the job market.
 It’s also a great way to make valuable contacts who can help you kick start your career.

-You can list up to six preferences on your QTAC or nine preferences on your UAC application.
+You can list up to six preferences on your QTAC or five preferences on your UAC application.
 You’ll receive an offer for the highest preference you’re eligible for.